HolyNitzan/LushaEngineeringTask/README.md

 ## Populate data
 -----
-In order to populate data into the server i've created a simple script that should run 2000 requests filling data to the mongodb server through the servers api
+In order to populate data into the server i've created a simple script that should some requests filling data to the mongodb server through the servers api

 ``` sh
 bash test_add_users.sh